There are a million and one possible errors that can occur on Windows 10/11, and blue screens are a particularly egregious type.

 This blue screen error seems to be related to drivers on the PC, specifically the Intel graphics driver.
 This means that an issue with the integrated video card driver might cause the system to crash.

 In essence, the error indicates that the driver in question was unloaded while another operation had not yet been cancelled.
-This can happen when an operation is stuck in the operation queue and cannot be completed.

 In many cases, this error is a result of not applying the latest Windows updates.
 Installing system updates is generally recommended so that your PC can get the latest patches and bug fixes.